micmejia/bible-dump/AMPC/Ezekiel/Ezek 45.md

-And in this sacred section you shall measure off a portion 25,000 [^b]_cubits_ in length and 10,000 _cubits_ in breadth.
+And in this sacred section you shall measure off a portion 25,000 _cubits_ in length and 10,000 _cubits_ in breadth.
 And in it shall be the sanctuary which is most holy.